-The non-resident may be banned if they commit one felony, misdemeanor or infraction involving possession of a controlled substance under state or federal law in or upon any area of the LACDA
+The non-resident or former resident may be banned if they commit one felony, misdemeanor or infraction involving possession of a controlled substance under state or federal law in or upon any area of the LACDA development including without limitation, illegal drug activity or violent criminal activity.

-Please note that the cultivation, cultivation, manufacture, distribution, sale, use and/or possession of marijuana with the intent to cultivate, manufacture, distribute, sell, and/or use of marijuana for recreational and/or medical reasons is also a violation of the LACDA's policies relating to drug-related criminal activity and constitutes "drug-related criminal activity" under federal law.
+\\Please note that the cultivation, cultivation, manufacture, distribution, sale, use and/or possession of marijuana with the intent to cultivate, manufacture, distribute, sell, and/or use of marijuana for recreational and/or medical reasons is also a violation of the LACDA's policies relating to drug-related criminal activity and constitutes "drug-related criminal activity" under federal law.